Prepare Your Business for the Corporate Sustainability Reporting Directive

-With the introduction of the Corporate Sustainability Reporting Directive (CSRD) in the EU from January 2023, businesses should be preparing their sustainability reports in line with the new legislation.
-However, a recent VinciWorks survey found that most businesses are unlikely to be ready for the new reporting mandate.
+With the introduction of the Corporate Sustainability Reporting Directive (CSRD) in the EU in January 2023, businesses that fell under its scope should have their sustainability reports in line with the new legislation.
+However, a VinciWorks survey found that most businesses were slow to prepare for the new reporting mandate.

-This article covers the need for business leaders to be ready to report on their sustainability performance in line with CSRD.
+This article covers the need for business leaders to report on their sustainability performance in line with CSRD.
 It includes what steps you can take to prepare, and the business benefits involved in being ahead of the legislative landscape.

-The new Corporate Sustainability Reporting Directive aims to provide a more streamlined image of companies’ sustainability performance.
-It aims to strengthen the reporting mandates already set out by the EU’s Non-Financial Reporting Directive (NFRD).
+The new Corporate Sustainability Reporting Directive provides a more streamlined image of companies’ sustainability performance.
+It strengthens the reporting mandates already set out by the EU’s Non-Financial Reporting Directive (NFRD).

-The VinciWorks survey covering 175 Environmental, Social, and Governance (ESG) reporting and strategy leaders found that 77% of businesses are not yet preparing to report in line with the new mandate.
+Although the regulations are already in effect in some cases, preparing to comply is still a top priority for many businesses.
+However, the VinciWorks survey covering 175 Environmental, Social, and Governance (ESG) reporting and strategy leaders found that 77% of businesses were failing to prepare to report in line with the new mandate.
 Additionally, respondents cited a main concern for failed preparations coming from friction in the supply chain when attempting to collect data on emissions, for example.

-The new reporting mandate affecting almost 40,000 more businesses across the EU than the existing NFRD.
-Businesses should be keen to refine and improve reporting on issues like environmental impacts within their value chain.
+The CSRD currently affects almost 40,000 more businesses across the EU and the UK than the existing NFRD.
+Businesses should already be refining and improving reporting on issues like environmental impacts within their value chain to avoid potential penalities of non-compliance.

 Plan and establish your double materiality assessment.